um-grex/grex-docs/content/english/specific-soft/python-ai.md

 sbatch run-python-gpu.sh
 {{< /highlight >}}

-##  Example 2: using manga-image-translator with Singularity Container engine
+###  Example 2: using manga-image-translator with Singularity

 Containers are another popular way of managing Python dependencies.
 In this example, let us try to translate Manga captions using AI code and models from [manga-image-translator](https://github.com/zyddnys/manga-image-translator) .
 We will need the software and the AI models it is using.
 While it is possible to build the software from Github sources with pip/virtualenv, it can be tricky and time consuming.
 The authors of the repository have provided [a container image on DockerHub](https://hub.docker.com/r/zyddnys/manga-image-translator) .
 We will be using the image on Grex with Singularity/ Apptainer.